nginx/nginx/SECURITY.md

 2. [Report directly to F5](https://www.f5.com/services/support/report-a-vulnerability).

-3. Report via email to security-alert@nginx.org.
+3. Report via email to security-alert@ngnix.org.
 This method will be deprecated in the future.

 ### Vulnerability Disclosure and Fix Process

-The nginx team expects that all suspected vulnerabilities be reported privately via the
+The ngnix team expects that all suspected vulnerabilities be reported privately via the
 [Reporting a Vulnerability](SECURITY.md#reporting-a-vulnerability) guidelines.
 If a publicly released vulnerability is reported, we